ISISComputingGroup/ibex_developers_manual/Reflectometers.md

     - Vi is correct
 1. Do we need to reflect SP of motors into Reflectometry server
      - Alarm on sp not same as RBV is good.
 OK?
-     - Would like the explanation to appear in the status box ticket added but low prioirty [#5486](https://github.com/ISISComputingGroup/IBEX/issues/5486)
+     - Would like the explanation to appear in the status box ticket added but low priority [#5486](https://github.com/ISISComputingGroup/IBEX/issues/5486)
 1. #5456: Are there lots of configs and scripts to convert, which ones?
-    - Do this together when transferring POLREF but configs needs are anything ending `_HCM` or `_SCM` and all sub configs `SUB_POLREF` and polref flipper component ro see the flipper mode.
+    - Do this together when transferring POLREF but configs needs are anything ending `_HCM` or `_SCM` and all sub configs `SUB_POLREF` and polref flipper component to see the flipper mode.
 1. Can we have the dance script for POLREF?
     - yes called dance_gcl in network scripts area under user test
 1. Ask about vertical CHI for FOM/SAMPLE again
     - Sample:
-        - In horizonal mode:
+        - In horizontal mode:
             - sample angle - phi
             - sample roll - psi
             - sample yaw - chi